Sentenced For Uncharged Crimes

-Americans are guaranteed by the Constitution to the protection of a jury.
-The Sixth Amendment states:
+Americans are guaranteed a trial by jury by the Sixth Amendment which states:

 “In all criminal prosecutions, the accused shall enjoy the right to a speedy and public trial, by an impartial jury.”

-The reason the Sixth Amendment guarantees a trial by jury (not judge) is to protect citizens accused of a crime against a judge or prosecutor exercising power they have no authority to use.
+The Sixth Amendment guarantees a trial by jury (not “fact” finding by a judge) to protect the accused from a judge or prosecutor exercising unauthorized power.

-The murder-for-hire allegations were not part of Ross’s indictment, the government did not bring those allegations to trial, so of course the jury did not rule on them.
+The murder-for-hire allegations were not part of Ross’s indictment, the government did not bring the accusations to trial, and therefore the jury did not rule on them.
 Yet at sentencing, Judge Forrest used these uncharged, unproven allegations to justify her sentence.

 “The sentence was based on judicial findings related to allegations of serious crimes that not only were never found by a jury but were not even among the charges leveled at trial.”

-– National Lawyers Guild, and seven other signers, in a brief in support of the Supreme Court petition, page 16.
+– National Lawyers Guild, and seven other signers, in a brief in support of the Supreme Court petition.

-In addition, the judge heavily relied on unsubstantiated, unproven allegations of overdose deaths connected to Silk Road, stating that “the deaths, in some way, related to Silk Road.”
-Like the murder-for-hire allegations, these were never prosecuted, charged or even mentioned at trial and were based on what the appeal calls an “entirely subjective, undefined and unprecedented standard.”
+During the sentencing hearing, Judge Forrest also relied on unsubstantiated, unproven allegations of overdose deaths allegedly connected to Silk Road, stating that “in some way, [they] related to Silk Road.”
+Like the murder-for-hire allegations, these were never prosecuted, charged or even mentioned at trial, and were based on what the appeal calls an “entirely subjective, undefined and unprecedented standard.”

-Even the Court of Appeals found certain testimony related to uncharged crimes inappropriate.
-Judge Gerald Lynch was concerned that testimony from parents of alleged Silk Road customers who died “put an extraordinary thumb on the scale that shouldn’t be there” and created “an enormous emotional overload for something that’s effectively present in every heroin case”.
-He asked “Why does this guy get a life sentence?“, and went on to call the sentence “quite a leap”.
+Even the Court of Appeals found some impact statements at sentencing inappropriate.
+Judge Gerald Lynch was concerned that parents’ testimony related to these deaths “put an extraordinary thumb on the scale that shouldn’t be there” and created “an enormous emotional overload for something that’s effectively present in every heroin case.”
+He asked “Why does this guy get a life sentence?” and went on to call the sentence “quite a leap”.

 “Given the nature and complexity of those issues – allegations including overdose deaths and drug quantities – it is far from clear that petitioner should be held responsible for the deaths at all.
 He has the right to have a jury of his peers decide.”

-– Drug Policy Alliance & Law Enforcement Action Partnership in a brief in support of the Supreme Court petition, page 4.
+– Drug Policy Alliance & Law Enforcement Action Partnership in a brief in support of the Supreme Court petition.

-This fact finding by the judge, and not the jury, violated Ross’s constitutional rights.
-Whether a judge has authority to do this is a long-unsettled question in the courts and there is a long string of cases where judges have disregarded the Sixth Amendment in this way.
-If allowed to stand, what Judge Forrest did to Ross will bolster a destructive, unconstitutional precedent.
+This fact-finding by Judge Forrest, and not the jury, violated Ross’s constitutional rights.
+This type of judicial overreach has been debated over decades in the courts, and there is a long string of cases in which judges have violated the Sixth Amendment in this way.
+If allowed to stand, Judge Forrest’s sentence will bolster a destructive, unconstitutional precedent.

 “In this extreme case, the system was gamed by the government, and the sentence imposed by the district court usurped and undermined the jury’s fact-finding prerogatives”.

-– Downsize DC Foundation, and five other signers, in a brief in support of the Supreme Court petition, page 3.
+– Downsize DC Foundation, and five other signers, in a brief in support of the Supreme Court petition.

 Read also: Making A Murderer